Running the teams nobody notices until something breaks — and making the case that shared services is a strategy, not a cost centre.

 The data infrastructure, the process design, the platform decisions, the training programs — these are strategic choices that shape how fast the business can move.
 When shared services works well, nobody notices.
 When it doesn’t, everyone does.

-This pillar covers the leadership side — roadmap management, stakeholder alignment, platform migrations, global operations, and M&A integration.
+This pillar covers the leadership side of shared services — roadmap management, stakeholder alignment, platform migrations, global operations, and M&A integration.
 The unglamorous work that compounds.

-Leading distributed teams across time zones, cultures, and reporting structures — from follow-the-sun coverage design to global performance frameworks.
+Leading distributed teams across time zones, cultures, and reporting structures — from follow-the-sun coverage design to global performance frameworks and cross-regional stakeholder management.

 Running the ops workstream of a merger or acquisition — org design, people mapping, process unification, and the training that gets two organisations operating as one.